ForestMars/Coda.to/README.md

 ### Installation and Setup

 * Dependencies
-      * Codato is is a framework, not a library.
-As such, all dependencies are managed in the environment.
+      * Codato is is a framework, not a library; all dependencies are managed in the environment.

 * Installation steps (once you have built)